 - Preparing a CV and Cover Letter

 2019 Educational Activities Schedule (Note that this schedule will be updated by Spring 2020)

 The educational component also includes visits to laboratory animal and veterinary diagnostic facilities and allows for periodic meetings between program directors, trainees, and mentors during the summer.
 It concludes in the BI-NIH National Veterinary Scholars Symposium, which is held annually at a U.S. college of veterinary medicine.
 At the symposium, trainees present their research findings, attend sessions presented by national leaders in research and the veterinary profession, and interact with fellow veterinary student trainees from across the United States.
-The 2018 BI-NIH Veterinary Scholars Symposium was sponsored by Texas A&M University and took place August 2 – 5, 2018.
+The 2019 BI-NIH Veterinary Scholars Symposium was sponsored by Tufts University and took place at Worcester State University on July 24-27, 2019.
+The 2020 symposium will be held at The University of California San Diego from July 31- August 2, 2020.